Sufianlab/T2IGenAI/README.md

 ## Citation

-If you use this repository or data please cite our reposotry.
+If you use this repository or data, please cite our repository.

 ## License